fox-one/mixin.fan/README.md

   // website and support_url
   "website": "Your bot's official website url", "support_url": "your bot's support url",
-  // mtg information. omit it empty if your bot is not a MTG application "mtg": {
+  // mtg information. omit it if your bot is not a MTG application "mtg": {
     "members": [
       "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx1",